 Since we frequently arrange camps with a theme, why not evolve your campfire also around a theme which could further impact both your campfire opening comments and the method of lighting.

-In any event, magic fire starts deserve to be supported with a story.
-In determining the story to use remember that it should in some way 'explain' the magic involved; it could get participants active in the fire start itself; and it will enable you to set up particular timing prompts if the fire start needs assistance from others.
+In any event, a magic fire starts to deserve to be supported with a story.
+In determining the story to use remember that it should in some way 'explain' the magic involved; it could get participants active in the fire start itself, and it will enable you to set up particular timing prompts if the fire start needs assistance from others.

 Peter the Elf